How to Make a Vignette like a Pro

 Living room with stunning vignettes.
 Photo by Pottery Barn.Pottery Barn always has stunning vignettes!
 Photo by Pottery Barn.

-In the realm of interior home decor, a vignette, or “table scape,” can be described as an artful arrangement of objects grouped together to create a scene, tell a story, act as a focal point, or simply to make a decorative statement in your home.
+In the realm of interior decorating, a vignette, or “table scape” can be described as an artful arrangement of objects grouped together to create a scene, tell a story, act as a focal point, or simply to make a decorative statement in your home.

 A vignette typically consists of a grouping of decorative objects chosen to complement a room's function or decorative details.
 A vignette should look uncomplicated, spontaneous and unstudied.